piecioshka/convert-md-to-pdf/README.md

 ## Features

 * :white_check_mark: Build PDF file form Markdown file
-* :white_check_mark: Generate PDF file in the same directory as Markdown file
+* :white_check_mark: Generate a PDF file in the same directory as the Markdown file
-* :white_check_mark: Use one of built-in themes
+* :white_check_mark: Use one of the built-in themes
-* :white_check_mark: Support custom path to theme file
+* :white_check_mark: Support custom path to a theme file

 ## Usage